yoonsikp/family.md/fertility.md

   - long 24 hr window, +risk of clot, contraindication in smokers or renal impairment

 ### Combined OCP (COCP)
-Lower-dose estrogen, around 30 mcg to 35 mcg is a good starting poin when choosing COCPs.
+Lower-dose estrogen, around 30 mcg to 35 mcg is a good starting point when choosing COCPs.
 Contraindication in smokers > 35, hypertension, migraine with aura, history of clots.
 - Marvelon 21 and 28, 0.15 mg desogestrel and 0.03 mg ethinyl estradiol
 - Brevicon 21 and 28, 0.5 mg/1mg norethindrone and 0.035 mg ethinyl estradiol